 Things didn’t get better immediately for LaTonya.
 What helped the most was moving back home with her mother, who insisted that LaTonya come to live with her to restart her life.
 She reengaged in treatment.
 LaTonya started a doctoral program in nursing in 2016 and recently graduated with a 4.0 average.
 She began an online meditation studio, which she says helps with her depression and anxiety attacks.
 “I still have my good days and bad days, but I don’t let it consume me,” LaTonya remarks.
 For Patricia’s part, she has set some boundaries with LaTonya.
 One they agreed upon was that she could no longer work more than one job at a time.

 Final Message: Finding a New Life After Postpartum Depression:

 LaTonya has bravely forged a new life for herself.
 These days, she is scheduled to see Darrin, who lives with her ex, every other weekend, but she hasn’t seen him in months due to the pandemic.
 While she deserves a lot of credit for the actions she has taken to address her mental health condition, LaTonya acknowledges the role her loved ones played along the way.
 She advises family caregivers to provide as much support as they can to women experiencing postpartum depression.
 “Just be there and be present.
 Listen to understand what the woman is going through.”
 LaTonya wouldn’t be in the place she is today without the support of her mom and friend.
 Mom Patricia says, “I thank Kiosha for saving LaTonya’s life.”

 - Learn how advocates and other stakeholders can effect change to improve maternal mental health by reading this expert interview with Joy Burkard, founder and executive director of 2020 Mom.

 - If you think you or a loved one has postpartum depression, take this online screening.

-- Learn about additional support for moms in Postpartum Support International’s guest blog.
+- Learn about additional support for moms finding a new life after postpartum depression in Postpartum Support International’s guest blog.